symfony/symfony-docs/components/property_info.rst

-Using entity mapping data from `Doctrine ORM`_, the :class:`Symfony\\Bridge\\Doctrine\\PropertyInfo\\DoctrineExtractor`
-- located in the Doctrine bridge - provides list and type information.
-This extractor is not registered automatically with the ``property_info`` service.
+Using entity mapping data from `Doctrine ORM`_, the :class:`Symfony\\Bridge\\Doctrine\\PropertyInfo\\DoctrineExtractor` provides list and type information.
+This extractor is not registered automatically with the ``property_info`` service in the Symfony Framework.

 .. code-block:: php